Ocean Colour Scene (album)

-Ocean Colour Scene is the eponymous 1992 debut album by the British rock group Ocean Colour Scene.
+Ocean Colour Scene is the 1992 debut album by the British rock group Ocean Colour Scene.
 It was released during the early Britpop era with far less critical interest than their highly successful second album Moseley Shoals.
-Ocean Colour Scene themselves largely ignore this album, feeling that the band and label's conflicting musical views led to a 'watered-down' debut which lacked the edge of the band's live popularity.
+Ocean Colour Scene themselves largely ignore this album, feeling that the band's and label's conflicting musical views led to a 'watered-down' debut which lacked the edge of the band's live popularity.